SirJonthe/utest/README.md

 `Run` runs all user-defined unit tests, assuming they have been created correctly.

 ## Building
-No special adjustments need to be made to build `utest`.
+No special adjustments need to be made to build `utest` except enabling C++11 compatibility or above.
 Simply include the relevant headers in your code and make sure the headers and source files are available in your compiler search paths.
 Using `g++` as an example, building is no harder than:

 ```
-g++ code.cpp utest/utest.cpp
+g++ -std=c++11 code.cpp utest/utest.cpp
 ```

 ...where `code.cpp` is an example source file containing the user-defined unit tests as well as the entry point for the program.